PayHereLK/payhere-mobilesdk-flutter/README.md

 end
 ```

-__Clean and re-build your project and the issue should be resolved.__
+Clean and re-build your project and the issue should be resolved.

 #### Does this package support Flutter Null Safety?

 Yes!
 Version 1.0.3 and up opts into Flutter Null Safety.

 If you are creating a new Flutter project, you will experience no issues.
-If you have project that you are planning to upgrade to Flutter 2 / migrate to Flutter Null Safety, there are no changes to be done in code other than increasing the PayHere Flutter SDK version to ^1.0.3.
+If you have project that you are planning to upgrade to Flutter 2 / migrate to Flutter Null Safety, there are no changes to be done in code other than updating to the latest version.

 #### Can I pass details about each item in the Order?

 Yes!
 Starting from version `2.0.0`, the PayHere Flutter SDK supports Item-wise Parameters.
-Please read Section 6 above.
+Please read [Section 6](https://github.com/PayHereLK/payhere-mobilesdk-flutter#6-optionally-pass-item-wise-details) above.

 #### Does this SDK support Payment Authorization (Hold on Card) and Capture?